 Organ Donor is the title of my upcoming sophomore record.
 It is the music memoir encompassing the music I wrote throughout a decade of heroin addiction, but due to the nature of addiction, I was unable to record the album until now.

 If you’re reading this, and you’re still suffering from addiction, keep trying.
 Keep asking for help.
 Go to Narcotics Anonymous (818.773.9999) or Alcoholics Anonymous (212.870.3400); go to rehab for the 30th time; go back to the hospital.
 Stop trusting street pharmacists to heal your pain.
 Addiction is a symptom of a greater problem.
 I believe the true problem is rooted in spiritual, mental, and emotional trauma, and it can be healed.

 About the author:

 Amanda Bocchi emerges from the Blue Ridge Mountains in Virginia as an Americana soul artist.
 She marries together jazz harmony, roots music and a soulful voice to create her own brand: Americana Soul Flood.
 Her lyrics swing from the sweetness of motherhood to the death rattle of addiction.
 Organ Donor, Amanda’s sophomore album, is a memoir of her experience through heroin addiction and her transformation into the light of recovery.
 Cereal Box Murder, Bocchi’s debut, was independently released in 2006.

-Amanda is also the co-host, along with Matt Gibson, on the Kingdom of Rock podcast for DIY musicians.
+Amanda is also the co-host with Matt Gibson, on the Kingdom of Rock podcast for DIY musicians.
 Kingdom of Rock podcast is centered around shaping musicians into music entrepreneurs.
 Amanda and Matt interview authors, legendary performers, independent musicians, social media guru’s, marketers, and influencers that are slaying it in the new frontier of the music industry.
 Amanda’s mission on Kingdom of Rock is to create dialogue surrounding feminism and music.